 This series documents the demolition of the west tower of Robin Hood Gardens.
-It is framed in a wider photographic investigation about the Blackwall Reach regeneration project, which aims to understand, from an unbiased approach, the many layers of complexity surrounding this regeneration project.
+It is framed in an ongoing wider photographic investigation about the Blackwall Reach regeneration project, which aims to follow the whole process of demolition of the old estate and the construction of the new buildings.

 The lack of maintenance Robin Hood Gardens suffered over decades expresses how, in many ways, the demolition of this iconic housing estate was a ‘chronicle of a death foretold’.
-Its detractors cast doubts over the architectural and heritage value of the project, especially after it failed twice to be listed by English Heritage, and argue that the high cost of refurbishment would have jeopardized its social housing role, often using the nearby Balfron Tower as an example.
-A denser comprehensive redevelopment would allow to cross-fund through market housing a higher number of affordable and social housing, and increase the quality of local services and infrastructure, raising the overall quality of life of its inhabitants.
-On the other hand, the defenders of Robin Hood Gardens argue that the building was not only of great physical importance but also was an outstanding and bold example of the vision of an era, which raised the living conditions of people and continues to inspire architects and urban planners around the world.
+Its detractors cast doubts over the architectural and heritage value of the project, especially after it failed twice to be listed by English Heritage.
+They argue that the high cost of refurbishing the buildings would have jeopardized its social housing role, often using the nearby Balfron Tower as an example.
+A denser comprehensive redevelopment allows to cross-fund through market housing a higher number of affordable and social housing, and increase the quality of local services and infrastructure, raising the overall quality of life of its inhabitants.
+The supporters of retaining Robin Hood Gardens argue that the building was not only of great physical importance but also was an outstanding and bold example of the vision of an era, which raised the living conditions of people and continues to inspire architects and urban planners around the world.